 The ideal position for the best voice production is standing.
 For many years the BBC used to make their radio newsreaders, stand to read the news, they might still do.
 Practically speaking, sitting is best, especially for long periods of time.
 It is important to be

-comfortable and not to ìhunchî over the desk.
+comfortable and not to ‘hunch’over the desk.
 Breathe easily and allow the body to relax and you will produce the best sound.

 Understand

 Know what you are going to say before you open the mic.
 The important thing is that it must be planned.
 Some announcers use bullet points, some use single-word reminders, some just think through the structure of their break and deliver it.
 Whatever your preferred method the rule is plan.

-If the talk break is not planned how can you possibly use the right technique to convey the right

-Meaningóyou will not know the meaning or the structure yourself.
+If the talk break is not planned how can you possibly use the right technique to convey the right meaning? you will not know the meaning or the structure yourself.
 Structure your breaks.
 Think about the meaning you want to convey.
 Use the appropriate techniques to enhance that meaning.
 Understand what you are reading.
 Pre-read it first so that you have the sense of it worked out.
 Make a note, either by underlining or mentally, of the points that require emphasis.

-29

 Make sure that important information like names, dates etc. are clearly spoken.
 Pause in the appropriate spots, so that the sense of the item is maintained.
 If you find reading a piece that is closely written difficult, then re-write it and space it out.
 Often just the look of a piece of copy can determine how easy or hard it is to read.